flammie/flammie.github.io/what-is-low-resource-language.markdown

-# Low-Resource Languages in Natural Language Processing
+# Flammie lists: Low-Resource Languages in Natural Language Processing
 an informal survey into meanings of the word 'low-resource' in context of NLP.

 There's been a few twitter and after-the-conference-beer-session debates about